d| h| m| s

 How do you get a lost W-2?

-If you lose your W-2, the first step is to contact your employer to request a replacement.
-Employers are required to provide employees with their W-2s and can issue a duplicate form upon request.
-If that doesn’t work, you can use Form 4852, a substitute for the W-2, which allows you to estimate your earnings and taxes withheld based on your final pay stub.
+If you're an employee who has lost your W-2, contact your employer's payroll or HR team to request a replacement.
+If that doesn't work, you can use Form 4852, a substitute for the W-2, which allows you to estimate your earnings and taxes withheld based on your final pay stub.

 What's the deadline for employees to use the W-2 for filing?

 Employees should use their W-2 forms to file their tax returns by the annual tax filing deadline, which is typically April 15.
 If individuals need more time to file their tax returns, they can request an extension.
-It's important to remember that any taxes owed must be paid by the original deadline to avoid penalties.
+Any taxes owed must be paid by the original deadline to avoid penalties — an extension covers filing, not payment.

 Get payroll that’s affordable, easy, and hassle-free.